monktastic/blog/pages/metaphysics/fear.md

 A reasonable first guess is that techniques for wisdom are not meant to be taken literally.
 This is not *really* a dream; you are not *really* the Buddha; the events in your life aren't *really* about you.
+They are just tools meant figuratively.

-But while such a guess serves as a powerful defense against seeing too much too soon (for which you should be deeply grateful), at some point on the path it may become useful to know that this is not the whole story.
+But while such a guess serves as a powerful and necessary defense against seeing too much too soon, at some point on the path it may become useful to know that this is not the whole story.

-There *is* a sense in which those things are *actually* true, but for them to blossom into realization and not insanity, you must already have a very deep base of meditative practice.
+There *is* a sense in which those things are *actually* true, but for them to blossom into realization and not insanity, you must already have a very deep base of meditative insight.

 Rather than try to
 communicate this myself, I'd like to share a beautiful piece.